Basic workflow#

 Connecting to your data#

 In that same spirit, pointers to more generic (i.e., not necessarily tabular) data are also available in Dataiku as “managed folders.”
 They often handle unstructured data such as images or text documents.
+This is also relevant for AI workflows.
+LLM-powered applications and agents often rely on external knowledge sources, documents, or unstructured assets in addition to tabular datasets.
+In Dataiku, these inputs can be exposed through managed folders, datasets, or other governed project objects, so your code can access them through the same platform abstractions.

 See also

-Connections documentation page and API reference
+Connections documentation page, code samples, and API reference

-Datasets documentation section and API reference
+Datasets documentation sectioncode samples, and API reference

-Managed folders documentation page and API reference
+Managed folders documentation page code samples, and API reference

 Running code#